 Cumulative interference effects must include the contributions of all adjacent channel WSD networks (i.e. those between N – 8 to N – 1 and between N + 1 to N + 9) operating in a given (channel N) DTTB coverage area.
 The reason for this is that each relevant WSD network contributes in approximate equal measure to the cumulative effects.

-If ‘cumulative’ margins cannot be introduced to protect against multiple interfering WSD base stations, then WSD base station mutual separation distances must be defined in order to insure protection of DTTB fixed reception. .
-If in fact multiple adjacent channels, say N adjacent channels, can be transmitted for a single fixed WSD antenna, the limiting e.i.r.p. for each of the N frequencies must be reduced by 10 log N dB, in order for the interference limit to be respected.
+If ‘cumulative’ margins cannot be introduced to protect against multiple interfering WSD base stations, then WSD base station mutual separation distances must be defined in order to insure protection of DTTB fixed reception.
+If in fact multiple adjacent channels, say N adjacent channels, can be transmitted for a single fixed WSD antenna, the limiting eirp for each of the N frequencies must be reduced by 10 log N dB, in order for the interference limit to be respected.

 If cumulative margins are not to be introduced, then WSD base station separation distances must be introduced.
 The required WSD base station mutual separation distances may exceed 100’s of meters, depending on the DTTB reception environment

-Reduction of e.i.r.p. values below the maximum allow a greater density of WSD base stations, while still protecting the DTTB service according to the agreed (single-entry) protection criteria, however a cumulative effect will still occur which, if no other constraints are invoked, such as minimal separation distances, could lead to interference to DTTB reception.
+Reduction of eirp values below the maximum allow a greater density of WSD base stations, while still protecting the DTTB service according to the agreed (single-entry) protection criteria, however a cumulative effect will still occur which, if no other constraints are invoked, such as minimal separation distances, could lead to interference to DTTB reception.

-NO TITLE (EBU STUDIES)

-[Ed.note: This annex requires a thorough review to improve the presentation of the materail]
+CONSIDERATIONS OF DEGRADATION OF COVERAGE LOCATION PROBABILITY FOR THE DETERMINATION OF MAXIMUM WSD EIRP LIMITS

 Introduction